 Being involved with the blog

 I also wanted to say thanks to everyone so far for all your fantastic contributions, not only have your experiences, advice and differing opinions opened mine (and I’m sure other trainees’) eyes on the rich and varied experiences within the healthcare science profession, but I have personally gained a lot in this experience in terms of the opportunities it has provided.
-Reflection and introspection, and working and communicating with a wider network of people – our fantastic contributors and readers, the previous blog editors, new prospective editors, my lovely colleague and co-editor Erin, and the National School of Healthcare Science.
+Reflection and introspection, and working and communicating with a wider network of people – the fantastic contributors and readers to the blog, the previous blog editors, new prospective editors, my lovely colleague and co-editor Erin, and the National School of Healthcare Science.

 So now back to the blog post!